knative/docs/docs/serving/encryption/install-and-configure-net-certmanager.md

 ### Trust during rotation

-During a rotation of a CA and/or Intermediate certificates your clients will need to trust the old and the new chain until the rotation is done.
+During a rotation of a CA and/or Intermediate certificates your clients will need to trust the old and the new CA/chain until the rotation is done.
 Using the [trust approach](#managing-trust-and-rotation-without-downtime) from above, you can do a full chain rotation without downtime: